Vorticity evolution in a rigid pipe of circular cross-section: Vorticity due to entry flow

 Then we verify that

 and

 where $C_1$ and $C_2$ are constant, and $0< \kappa_1, \kappa_2 < 1$.
-The zeros of the Bessel functions, $\alpha_{n,m}$, are large positive values.
-Thus the term in Green's functions $K$ has exponential damping effects in time.
-The pair of integral equations can be solved now.
+It is well-known that the zeros of the Bessel functions, $\alpha_{n,m}$, are large and positive.
+Thus, the term in Green's functions $K$ has exponential damping effects in time.
+The pair of integral equations can now be solved.
 The result is combined with the $\zeta$-component to give

 where the entry vorticity in the radial and the azimuthal directions is filtered by the Volterra-Fredholm operator.
 For example, the second term in the first equation on the right is, for $t>t'>t''$,

 where we have interchanged the orders of integrals, assuming Fubini's theorem.
 Similarly, the fifth term is